run-ai/docs/docs/Researcher/best-practices/env-variables.md

 * ``JOB_NAME`` - the name of the Job.
 * ``JOB_UUID`` - a unique identifier for the Job.

-Note that the job can be deleted and then recreated with the same name.
-A job UUID will be different even if the Job names are the same.
+Note that the Job can be deleted and then recreated with the same name.
+A Job UUID will be different even if the Job names are the same.

 ## Identifying a Pod